Decomposed Prompting: A Modular Approach for Solving Complex Tasks: Introduction

 Using a software engineering analogy, the decomposer defines the top-level \emph{program} for the complex task using interfaces to simpler, sub-task functions.
 The sub-task handlers serve as modular, debuggable, and upgradable \emph{implementations} of these simpler functions, akin to a software library.
 If a particular sub-task handler, say the one for identifying the $\kth$ letter or retrieving a document, is not performing well enough, we can debug this handler in isolation, explore alternative prompts or implementations, and seamlessly plug the improved module back into the overall system, as a systematic way to try to improve performance on the complex end-task.

 This approach has several advantages over prior work (as also shown in the figure).
 The sub-task handlers can be shown a broader and richer set of examples (of the simpler task) than the specific ones needed for the complex task prompt (task A).
 If a sub-task is too complex, it can be further decomposed into simpler sub-tasks (task B).
 Similar to software libraries, these sub-task handlers can be shared across multiple tasks; e.g., here tasks A and C are reused in the model for task B. As noted above, a sub-task handler can be easily swapped with an improved implementation without any change to the rest of the system.
-Finally, few-shot prompt based LLMs can be even replaced with a symbolic system for tasks more suited for non-neural methods; e.g., task C uses a symbolic retrieval system such as Elasticsearch that can handle very large-scale corpora.
+Few-shot prompt based LLMs can be even replaced with a symbolic system for tasks more suited for non-neural methods; e.g., task C uses a symbolic retrieval system such as Elasticsearch that can handle very large-scale corpora.
+Lastly, we can even improve upon prior work by simply adding an \emph{error-correcting} sub-task handler as a post-processing step.

-To illustrate these advantages of \acro, we empirically evaluate it against prior work on four challenging datasets using GPT3 models: 1) On a task of concatenating the $\kth$ letter, we show that our approach of factoring out each sub-task allows us to more effectively teach the sub-problem of extracting the $\kth$ letter(specifically, by decomposing it into even easier sub-tasks).
-2) On a task of reversing a list, we show that \acro\ allows us to extend the capabilities of a weaker model and build a scale-invariant system by recursively decomposing the task into reversal of smaller and smaller lists.
-3) On a task of long-context QA~\citep{Khot2022HeyAC}, our approach allows each sub-task handler to accommodate more examples than feasible with \COT prompting leading to better QA performance.
-4) On multi-hop open-domain QA dataset~\cite{hotpotqa}, we can incorporate a symbolic retrieval (ElasticSearch) API as the handler for the retrieval sub-task leading to better results than \COT systems.
+To illustrate these advantages of \acro, we empirically evaluate it against prior work on eight challenging datasets using GPT3 models: (1) On a task of concatenating the $\kth$ letter, we show that our approach of factoring out each sub-task allows us to more effectively teach the sub-problem of extracting the $\kth$ letter(specifically, by decomposing it into even easier sub-tasks).
+(2) On a task of reversing a list, we show that \acro\ allows us to extend the capabilities of a weaker model and build a scale-invariant system by recursively decomposing the task into reversal of smaller and smaller lists.
+(3) On a task of long-context QA~\citep{Khot2022HeyAC}, our approach allows each sub-task handler to accommodate more examples than feasible with \COT prompting leading to better QA performance.
+(4) On three multi-hop open-domain QA datasets~\citep{hotpotqa,xanh2020_2wikimultihop,musique}, we can incorporate a symbolic retrieval (ElasticSearch) API as the handler for the retrieval sub-task leading to better results than \COT.
+(5) On two Math QA datasets~\citep{cobbe2021gsm8k,roy-roth-2015-solving}, we can post-process CoT to easily fix frequent formatting errors, resulting in a surprisingly high improvement of 14-17 pts.